We regularly update the following post with the latest information pertaining to Digital Marketing Budgets.

 Which Social Media Channels Should I Invest In?

-While there are no direct investment assessments associated with this particular study, it does show noteworthy trends among the major social channels, and suggests an emphasis should be made on YouTube, Facebook and Instagram channels for social advertising.
-Instagram has steadily grown in usage, and it makes sense for many business types to focus some of their ad dollars on these three platforms.
+While there are no direct investment assessments associated with these studies, they show noteworthy trends among the major social channels, and suggests an emphasis should be made on TikTok, YouTube, Facebook, and Instagram channels for social advertising.

 Many of the lesser-used social platforms can be effective tools in an advertiser's toolbelt as well, depending on the target audience.